tracel-ai/burn/crates/burn-import/onnx-tests/README.md

 ## With rye

-You can use the `rye` tool to set up a Python environment with the necessary dependencies.
+You can use [`rye`](https://rye.astral.sh/) to set up a Python environment with the necessary dependencies.
 To do so, cd into the `onnx-tests` directory and run `rye sync`.
 Assuming you are in the top-level `burn` directory, you can run the following command:

 ```sh
 cd crates/burn-import/onnx-tests